mmarose14/SpaceIsCool/README.md

 Display data from NASA API - https://api.nasa.gov/

 # Description
-This is a demo Kotlin app that uses an MVP architecture
+This is a demo Android app written in Kotlin that uses an MVVM architecture, and uses the NASA API to display data.
+Below are the libraries used.
+Some are still in progress and may not be fully implemented.
+Over time I will try to update the codebase to use more modern libraries and techniques.

+# Libraries Used
+- AndroidX
+- LiveData
+- ViewModel
+- Kotlin Coroutines
+- Kotlin Flow
+- Retrofit
+- Moshi
+- Hilt
+- Picasso

 # ToDo
-- Make Near-Earth Objects clickable to display more data
+- Modernize more of the codebase
 - Add tests
 - Add more features?
-- Change color scheme (currently looks boring)